-A collection is partitioned if similar objects are grouped, based on some rule that separates those objects into two clusters.
+A collection is partitioned when similar objects are grouped together based on a rule that separates those objects into two clusters.

 For example, the following collection of numbers is partitioned into even and odd numbers.
-All of the even numbers are grouped at the start of the container, whilst the odd are grouped at the end:
+All the even numbers are grouped at the start of the container, while the odd numbers are grouped at the end:

 4, -6, 2, 7, 1, 5